-Failure to comply with the Corporate Compliance Plan, with applicable Federal and State laws and regulations, contracts and ethical standards governing CCDA's programs, and/or with CCDA's standards and procedures may result in disciplinary action or other appropriate corrective actions.
-Enforcement and discipline. under the authority of appropriate management staff and the systemwide Human Resource Department, will occur as warranted and may include but not be limited to:
+Failure to comply with the Corporate Compliance Plan, the Code of Conduct, with applicable Federal and State laws and regulations, contracts and ethical standards governing CCDA's programs, and/or with CCDA's standards and procedures may result in disciplinary action or appropriate corrective Enforcement and discipline, under the authority of appropriate management staff and the system-wide Human Resource Department, will occur as warranted, with escalating actions taken in response to non-compliance, with intentional or reckless behaviors being subjected to more significant sanction.
+Examples of sanctions and disciplinary action for non-compliance may include but not be limited to:

-- Discipline of individuals who fail to report known non-compliant conduct; - Discipline of those persons involved in non-compliant conduct; - Discipline of managers or supervisors if the misconduct reflected poor supervision or lack of diligence;
+- Discipline of individuals who fail to report known non-compliant conduct - Discipline of those persons involved in noncompliant conduct - Discipline of managers or supervisors if the misconduct reflected poor supervision or lack of diligence - Discipline for retaliation directed at individuals who report non-compliance

 The degree of discipline for employees may range from counseling and retraining up to and including termination of employment based on the situation, and as outlined in the CCDA Employee Handbook.
+For contractors, subcontractors, agents, and other affected individuals, disciplinary measures may include counseling, retraining, or other sanctions as outlined in the contract/agreement.
+For Agency Boards, and Trustees, disciplinary action may be taken as outlined in CCDA bylaws.